Zuppa Toscana

 What is Zuppa Toscana??

-If you’ve never been to Olive Garden or had Zuppa Toscana anywhere else, I’d describe it like a creamy potato soup loaded with flavorful Italian sausage, kale, and bacon.
+If you’ve never been to Olive Garden or had Zuppa Toscana anywhere else, I’d describe it as a creamy potato soup loaded with flavorful Italian sausage, kale, and bacon.
 The original version uses heavy cream, bacon, and a whole pound of sausage, but I decided to try to lighten it up a bit.
 I used half and half instead of heavy cream, subbed half the sausage for white beans, used smoked paprika for smokiness instead of bacon, and then loaded up on potatoes and kale.
 The result?
-Still totally creamy and chock full flavor, plus a hefty dose of vegetables.
+Still totally creamy and chock full of flavor, plus a hefty dose of vegetables.
 I’m probably going to eat nothing but this soup for the next four days straight (it has kale, so it’s okay, right?).

 The sausage in this recipe is responsible for adding a lot of flavor to this soup, so if you plan to skip the sausage you’ll need to ramp up the seasoning.
 I suggest adding a tablespoon or so of Italian seasoning blend to make up for the spices that are found in the Italian sausage.
 You may also want to add an extra can of beans to bulk up the soup a bit.